Traditional Food of Bhutan You Must-Try: 18 Best Dishes

 Image Source : pinterest

-Kewa Datshi is another popular dish in Bhutanese cuisine.
-“Kewa” refers to potatoes, while “Datshi” indicates the use of cheese.
-This delectable dish combines boiled potatoes with a rich and creamy cheese sauce made from locally produced cheese.
-The cheese melts into a velvety consistency, coating the potatoes and infusing them with its distinct flavour.
+Kewa Datshi is another famous traditional food in Bhutan, beloved in Bhutan local food culture.
+“Kewa” means potatoes, while “Datshi” refers to cheese.
+This popular traditional dish combines boiled potatoes with a creamy cheese sauce, typically made from locally produced cheese.
+The cheese melts to a smooth consistency, perfectly coating the potatoes and giving the dish its unique, rich flavor.

-The dish often incorporates additional ingredients like onions, garlic, and spices to enhance the taste.
-Kewa Datshi is a comforting and hearty dish showcasing Bhutanese food’s versatility.
-It can be enjoyed as a main course or a side dish, accompanying other traditional Bhutanese delicacies.
+Additional ingredients like onions, garlic, and spices are often added to enhance the taste, making Kewa Datshi a versatile and hearty choice among popular traditional dishes of Bhutan.
+Enjoyed as a main course or side dish, it’s a must-try for anyone exploring Bhutanese cuisines.

 3. Phaksha Paa